briccman/babar/README.md

-** This version runs – at least for me – on Gnome ["45","46"].
+** This version runs – at least for me – on Gnome ["46", "47"].
+Tested on Fedora 40 & Fedora 41.
 NOT Compatible with Gnome <45.

 NOTE: Settings are functional again, but several have been removed either because it wasn't important to me or I just didn't understand the intent of the option.